Cairi-S/vegan-Glasgow/documentation/TESTING.md

 MY PROFILE - *USER*

+- Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
 - On initial log in ensure a message is flashed welcoming the user to the site.
 - Make sure the username is displayed at the top of the page confirming that users profile.
 - Click the 'Let's find somewhere to eat' link and ensure it redirects the user to the restaurants page.